 Overview of JScrollPane in Java

 JScrollPane is used to give a scrollable view to your component.
 When the screen size is small or limited, we can use a scroll pane to showcase a large component or a component whose size changes dynamically.
-The component should be lightweight like image, table, text, textarea, etc. JScrollPane component should be inside the container like JFrame or JPanel.
-It is an important component in Graphic programming, especially your need to handle and display a large amount of data.
+The components like image, table, text, textarea, etc., should be lightweight.
+JScrollPane component should be inside the container like JFrame or JPanel.
+It is an important component in Graphic programming, especially your need to handle and display large data.
 In this topic, we are going to learn about JScrollPane in Java.
-When we have limited screen size, then we need to use scroll pane for the following two conditions:
+When we have a limited screen size, then we need to use a scroll pane for the following two conditions:

 - To display a large component.

-- To display a dynamically size changeable component.
+- To display a dynamic size changeable component.

 JScrollPane class is a combination of viewports and scrollbars.
 It will connect our viewport with the scrollbar.
-We can control our scrollbars appearances by using scrollbar display policy properties: verticalScrollbarPolicy and horizontalScrollbarPolicy.
+We can control our scrollbar’s appearances using scrollbar display policy properties: verticalScrollbarPolicy and horizontalScrollbarPolicy.

 Both these properties can have values AS_NEEDED, ALWAYS, or NEVER.
 It also has two additional viewports: